BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 npm run build
 ```

 I had to uninstall `@nguniversal/module-map-ngfactory-loader` in the commands above.
-This package is considered deprecated.
+This package is considered deprecated (but I suspect SSR features depend on it).
 I made [a GitHub comment](https://github.com/BryanWilhite/dotnet-core/issues/20#issuecomment-779590758) about this inconvenient complication.

 Finally, the last update to Angular 11: